Benjamin Harrison: Post-presidency (1893–1901)

+Political views

+Harrison has been described by various observers as a conservative, and was nicknamed the "Conservative President".
+Herbert Hoover once called Calvin Coolidge "a real conservative, probably the equal of Benjamin Harrison".
+But Harrison was not an advocate of laissez-faire.
+He believed that government had a vital role to play in bringing about social and economic justice, once saying: "The Republican theory has been all along that it was right to so legislate as to provide work, employment, comfort to the American workingman.
+We believe that the National Government has a duty in this respect, as well as the city council and the board of county commissioners."

+Despite having supported the annexation of Hawaii, Harrison grew to oppose further imperialism under President McKinley.
+In response to the Foraker Act, which put tariffs on Puerto Rico despite its being part of the United States, Harrison said:

+Harrison believed in the right of workers to earn a living wage, while also advocating a social security fund providing coverage for old age, accidents, and sickness.
+As he proclaimed in an 1890 speech:

 Death

-Harrison developed what was thought to be influenza (then referred to as grippe), which later proved to be pneumonia, in February 1901.
+In February 1901, Harrison developed what was thought to be influenza (then called "grippe"), which later proved to be pneumonia.
 He was treated with steam vapor inhalation and oxygen, but his condition worsened.
 Harrison died from pneumonia at his home in Indianapolis on March 13, 1901, at the age of 67.
 His last words were reported to be, "Are the doctors here?
 Doctor, my lungs...".
 Harrison's remains are interred in Indianapolis's Crown Hill Cemetery, next to the remains of his first wife, Caroline.
 After her death in 1948, Mary Dimmick Harrison, his second wife, was buried beside him.